novuhq/mongo-to-D2/readme.md

 ## Database Setup

-Due to mongo having no actual relational data in the database, we have to rely on naming to set up our correlation.
+Due to mongo having no actual relational data, we have to rely on the names of fields to get the correlation.
+Thus a forign reference in Mongo should be of the form "_<collection_name>Id" or "<collection_name>Id" as a field in a document.
-For example, if we have a collection named "templates" and a document links to its id then we expect the document to contain a field called "_templateId".
+For example, if we have a collection named "templates" and a document links to its id then we expect the document to contain a field called "_templateId" or "templateId".

 ## Future